The Hilarity and Horror of Ted Danson on The Good Place

 Just watch the weirdly elastic way his face shifts from a glare to overwhelming relief at the end of “Leap Into Faith,” when the train pulls away, revealing the rest of his ragtag family is safe, or all the moments he seems especially uncomfortable in his body, as if newly realizing it is ill-fitting.
 This quality is never better displayed than in the fourth episode this season, “Existential Crisis,” when Chidi figures out that the reason Michael struggles with ethics is because he lacks a crucial aspect of the human experience: our sense of mortality.
 To help him understand, Chidi points to the closest thing demons have to mortality, “retirement,” a rare consequence in which demons essentially die in a rather excruciating manner, which could happen if Michael’s boss finds out that he’s aiding the humans he’s meant to torture.
 “You’re saying … I would be … no me?” he asks before wailing in anguish.
 Michael’s existential crisis ends up taking the form of a clichéd masculine midlife crisis: a red sports car, pierced ear, a suit that seems ripped from Miami Vice, and making Janet fashion herself as a minx-y secretary who hangs on his every word.
 There’s a sloppy, lackadaisical silliness to how Danson moves, as if Michael got drunk on his anguish.

 As season two has progressed, Danson’s touches of humanity, once casually introduced, have become more deliberately, boldly laced into his performance.
 Take his conversation with Eleanor at the end of the episode “Derek,” when she draws attention to how his desire to simply chat with her is a pretty “human-y” thing to do.
 His eyes dart around as if realizing for the first time just how human he’s becoming.
 Season two has granted Danson many moments to play up this aspect of his arc, whether it be in proclaiming Janet a friend or in the way his voice cracks as he apologizes to Chidi at the end of “The Trolley Problem.”
 Over the course of the 802 reboots he’s put the humans through, his curiosity with them has grown into connection and empathy.
 He may have started this season deciding to team up for selfish reasons, but he’s evolved to genuinely care about these people.

-Next week’s episode of The Good Place is a particularly startling entry in the series, allowing Danson room to shine while also pushing the character in a new direction.
+Tonight’s episode of The Good Place is a particularly startling entry in the series, pushing Danson’s character in a new direction.
+In the episode [spoilers ahead], the team moves forward with their plan to infiltrate the Bad Place, in order to plead their case to “the Judge.”
+Things only grow more complicated and zany when they get there and encounter demons who carry themselves like bros ripped from the worst bar on South Beach.
+But the episode ends on a surprising and moving note for Michael, who proves himself to be even more human than I think he even expected – he sacrifices his own life so the humans can make it to the Judge.
+He shares a tender moment alone with Eleanor, giving her a pin necessary to travel through the portal.
+“Hey guess what?
+I just solved the trolley problem.” ” Michael says.
+“Remember the thought experiment where you’re driving the trolley and you can either plow into a group of people or turn and hit one person?
+I solved it.
+See, the trolley problem forces you to choose between two versions of letting other people die, but the actual solution is very simple.
+Sacrifice yourself.”
+It’s an impactful goodbye (though I doubt this is the last we’ve seen of him).
+The final image Eleanor sees as she is flung through the strange portal is Michael’s face, marked by a careful blend of sorrow, understanding, and kindness.
+It’s one of the most tender, moving, and emotionally complex moments I’ve witnessed on television in a long time, and it wouldn’t work without Danson.

 It’s easy to take a television star like Danson for granted due to how effortless he makes his work look.
 But a star of his magnitude — remember, he led Cheers for 11 years with its finale racking up a record 93 million viewers, and he’s been a lasting presence on television ever since then — does not find longevity by happenstance.
 It takes a curious alchemy to be a TV star, especially one so associated with half-hour sitcoms, which require a blend of familiarity that should never become stale, lest they risk dimming in the mind of the audiences who allow them in their home week after week.
 And on The Good Place, Danson feels especially wondrous.
 He’s zany yet heartfelt, cunning yet arch, while never forgetting the existential quandaries rooted in the arc of his character.